MYaseen208/DiallelAnalysisR/README.md

-# DiallelAnalysisR : Diallel Analysis with R
+# DiallelAnalysisR: Diallel Analysis with R
 ## Introduction

 **DiallelAnalysisR** has functions to perform Diallel Analysis with R using Griffing's and Hayman's approaches.
 Four different Methods: